 Ho Chi Minh City Itinerary: Day 2 – Local Attractions & Shopping

 On your second day in Ho Chi Minh City, we’re visiting a museum, doing some shopping, and also giving yourself some TLC (tender loving care).
 You may be tired from the previous day, so we’ll visit fewer attractions today.

 1. Learn about Vietnam’s history at the War Remnants Museum.

 War Remnants Museum is an important museum to visit in Ho Chi Minh City.
 The museum focuses on the Vietnam War, known as the “American War” in Vietnam.

-You’ll get the opportunity to see the Vietnamese’s point of view with the war and how the Americans were the instigators.
-The museum has English and Vietnamese translation underneath the photos and exhibits.
+You’ll get the opportunity to see the Vietnamese’s point of view on the war and how the Americans were the instigators.
+The museum has English and Vietnamese translations underneath the photos and exhibits.